CFSAN-Biostatistics/snp-mutator/README.rst

   chosen positions, uniformly distributed across the genome.
 * Mutations can be chosen from a subset of all possible positions.
 * Generates a summary file listing the original base and the mutation for all mutated positions.
-* Geneartes monomorphic allele sequences
+* Mutations can be either monomorphic or polymorphic.

 Citing SNP Mutator
 --------------------------------------